-- Halve the spaghetti squash and scrape out the seeds from the center.
-Rub both halves with olive oil and place them, cut side down, on a foil-lined baking sheet.
-Roast for 40 minutes, or until easily pierced with a fork; remove from the oven and allow to cool.
+- Cut the squashes in half, lengthwise, and scoop the seeds from the center.
+Rub each half with the olive oil; place cut side down on a shallow, rimmed baking sheet.
+Roast for 30 to 40 minutes, or until easily pierced with a fork.

 - Reduce the heat to 350 F and return the stuffed squash halves to the oven.
-Bake for 30 minutes.
+Bake, uncovered, for 15 minutes.

 - Carefully cut each in half lengthwise before serving.

 - Nutrition (per serving): 396 calories, 21.5g total fat, 41.4mg cholesterol, 512.4mg sodium, 833.2mg potassium, 39.6g carbohydrates, 5.1g fiber, 11.7g sugar, 14.8g protein